N O R T H

 Drawing from all twelve of his books and including one poem collected posthumously, North in the World offers award-winning English translations of Jacobsens poems, accompanied by the original Norwegian texts.
 The translator, the American poet Roger Greenwald, worked with Jacobsen himself to correct errors that had crept into the Norwegian texts over the years.
 An in-depth introduction by Greenwald highlights the main features of Jacobsens poetry, and extensive endnotes, as well as indexes to titles and first lines in both languages, enhance the usefulness of the book for general readers and scholars alike.
 The result is the definitive bilingual edition of Jacobsens marvelous poetry.

-Roger Greenwald has published one book of poems, Connecting Flight (1993), several volumes of poetry in translation from Norwegian and Swedish, and two novels translated from Swedish.
-He has earned major awards for his poetry, including the CBC Radio / Saturday Night Literary Award (1994), as well as several translation prizes.
+Roger Greenwald has published two books of poems, Connecting Flight and Slow Mountain Train, several volumes of poetry in translation from Norwegian, Swedish, and Danish, and two novels translated from Swedish.
+He has earned major awards for his poetry, including the CBC Radio / Saturday Night Literary Award.
+His translation prizes include the Harold Morton Landon Translation Award from the Academy of American Poets.

 Chicago: University of Chicago Press, 2002.